tomjoht/learnapidoc/_docs/documenting_api_endpoints/docapis_doc_sample_responses_and_schema.md

 Use proper JSON formatting for the response.
 A tool such as [JSON Formatter and Validator](http://jsonformatter.curiousconcept.com/) can make sure the spacing is correct.

 If you can add syntax highlighting as well, definitely do it.
 If you're using a static site generator such as [Jekyll](pubapis_jekyll.html) or markdown syntax with [GitHub](pubapis_github_wikis.html), you can probably use the [Rouge](https://github.com/jneen/rouge) built-in syntax highlighter.
-Other static site generators use [Pygments](http://pygments.org/).
+Other static site generators might use [Pygments](http://pygments.org/) or similar extensions.

 Rouge and Pygments rely on "lexers" to indicate how the code should be highlighted.
 For example, some common lexers are `java`, `json`, `html`, `xml`, `cpp`, `dotnet`, and `javascript`.

-If you don't have any syntax highlighters to integrate directly into your tool, you can add syntax highlighting manually for each code sample by pasting it into [syntaxhighlight.in](http://syntaxhighlight.in/).
+If you don't have any syntax highlighters to integrate directly into your authoring tool, you can add syntax highlighting manually for each code sample by pasting it into [syntaxhighlight.in](http://syntaxhighlight.in/).

 ## Strategies for documenting nested objects

-Many times the response contains nested objects (objects within objects) or has repeating elements.
+Many times, the response contains nested objects (objects within objects) or has repeating elements.
 Formatting the documentation for the response schema is one of the more challenging aspects of API reference documentation.

 Tables are most commonly used.
 In [Peter Gruenbaum's API tech writing course on Udemy](https://www.udemy.com/api-documentation-1-json-and-xml/), Gruenbaum represents the nested objects using tables with various columns: